GeekyAnts/nativebase-docs/docs/popOver.md

 ## Import

 - `Popover`: The wrapper that provides props, state, and context to its children.
-- `Popover.Trigger`: Used to wrap the reference (or trigger) element.
 - `Popover.Content`: The popover itself.
 - `Popover.Header`: The header of the popover.
 - `Popover.Body`: The body of the popover.